Why you can’t stop comparing even if you know it’s bad

 Feeding your ego

-Although we mainly use compare ourselves to others from a place of our weaknesses and insecurities we have.
+Although we mainly compare ourselves to others from a place of our weaknesses and insecurities we have.
 That means we always come out as losers and become a victim.
 It encourages us to not try and makes us lose motivation

 However, that doesn’t mean you should be comparing yourself to others who are not as good as you are.
 Although it may help you gain confidence and feel grateful for what you have.